-59. Working Supervisor - Sheetfed -- Working production supervisor in the pressroom, typically chargeable but coordinates work of other operators during the shift; serves as "go to" person for others in the department.
+- 64. Working Supervisor Sheetfed -- Working production supervisor in the pressroom, typically chargeable but coordinates work of other operators during the shift; serves as "go to" person for others in the department.
 Does not have personnel responsibilities such as hiring, performance reviews, and disciplinary actions.
-May include a "lead" differential; include this amount in base pay rate reported.

-60 - 69, 73, 75.
-Press Operators - Sheetfed - Lead press operator for sheetfed offset printing equipment (defined by cylinder width and number of press/color units).
+May include a "lead" differential; include this amount in base pay rate reported. - 65 74, 78, 80.
+Press Operators Sheetfed Lead press operator for sheetfed offset printing equipment (defined by cylinder width and number of press/color units).
 Responsible for all aspects of production including makeready/setup, color control and crew management (when applicable).

-70 - 72,74, 76.
-2nd Press Operators - Hangs plates, checks register, assists with make ready and press run.
-May operate the press on basic jobs or under the close supervision of a press operator.

-77. Press Feeder/Helper - Does not run the press.
-Primary functions include move/load paper in and out of press, move product, assist with washups, keep supplies available, etc.
+- 75 77, 79, 81.
+2nd Press Operators Hangs plates, checks register, assists with make ready and press run.
+May operate the press on basic jobs or under the close supervision of a press operator. - 82.
+Press Feeder Assist with the operation of the press when required.
+Primary functions include move/load paper in and out of press, move product, assist with washups, keep supplies available, etc. - 83.
+Floor Helper -- This individual Is not part of a press crew.
+As directed by supervisors, they will stage raw materials in the pressroom and transport finished (printed) material to finishing departments.
+They will assist with changeover and maintenance of equipment as directed.